conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 Some dependencies are so close to the system that they are not packaged with conda-forge.
 These dependencies have to be satisfied with _Core Dependency Tree_ (CDT) packages.

-A CDT package consists of repackaged CentOS binaries from the appropriate version, either 6 or 7 depending on user choice and platform.
+A CDT package consists of repackaged CentOS/AlmaLinux binaries from the appropriate version, either 7, 8 or 9 depending on user choice and platform.
 We manage the build of CDT packages using a centralized repo, [conda-forge/cdt-builds](https://github.com/conda-forge/cdt-builds), as opposed to generating feedstocks for them.
 (Note that historically we did use feedstocks but this practice has been deprecated.)
 To add a new CDT, make a PR on the